Our History

 1866

-Mildmay Deaconesses volunteer to go into some of the East End of London's worst slums to care for the sick and their dependents during an outbreak of cholera.
+Mildmay Deaconesses volunteer to go into some of the worst slums in London's East End to care for the sick and their dependents during an outbreak of cholera.

 St Jude and St Paul's*, which is located in Mildmay Park, Islington, was a lively Victorian church of over 1,000 people.
 William developed a number of projects known collectively as Mildmay Institutions, providing spiritual guidance and care for the sick.